 Course Code PHY101

 Course Title Mechanics

 Type of course Theory

-LTP 4:0:0
+LTP 400

 Credits 4

-Course prerequisite +2 PHYSICS
+Course prerequisite +2 with Physics as core subject

-Course Objective The aim of the subject is to enhance the knowledge of students in
+Course The aim of the subject is to enhance the knowledge of students in

-electrostatics, electrodynamics and mechanics.
+Objective(CO) electrostatics, electrodynamics and mechanics

+Course outcome CO1 Student will demonstrate a scientific knowledge of the

+core physics principles in Mechanics.

+CO2 Have a deep understanding of Newton's laws and able to

+solve the Newton equations for simple configurations using

+various methods.

+CO3 Understand the foundations of chaotic motion.

+3.3